 Booking a guided trek is highly recommended, especially when you embark on a multi-day hike in the Mai Chau valley where local people don’t speak English.
 You will follow off-the-beaten-path trails, walking through paddy fields from one village to another.

 How to get to Mai Chau valley?

 Hanoi to Mai Chau by private car

-It is easy for you to rent a car with driver from one of the many transport company in Hanoi.
+It is easy for you to rent a car with a driver from one of the many transport companies in Hanoi.
 The car will come and pick you up at your hotel in downtown Hanoi.
 The road trip takes approximately 3-4 hours from downtown Hanoi to Mai Chau.
-You can stop on the way for coffee break or taking picture at the top of Thung Khe pass.
+You can stop on the way for a coffee break or take pictures at the top of Thung Khe pass.

 Hanoi to Mai Chau by shuttle bus

 Some local transport companies run shuttle bus between Hanoi and Mai Chau.
 There are one daily departure from Hanoi (in the morning), and the return from Mai Chau in afternoon.
 They pick you up from your hotel and drop you at your destination in Mai Chau.
 Tickets need to be booked in advance.